Arroyo, Pennsylvania

 Arroyo was a lumber town in western Pennsylvania in the United States that also had an extensive hide tanning industry.

 It was founded by Thomas Irwin and located in the township of Spring Creek, on the Clarion River, and 10 mi from Ridgway.

 The Arroyo Bridge Company was incorporated in April, 1883, with F. Shaffner, E. M. Rogers, C. H. Smith, James B. Wicks and Charles Millen, directors.
 The object was to bridge the Clarion at Arroyo.

 Arroyo Bridge

-The original Arroyo Bridge, located in Elk County, was originally constructed in 1882 by the Arroyo Bridge Company, which consisted of a group of local residents who operated it as a toll bridge until 1899.
+The original Arroyo Bridge, located in Elk County, was originally constructed in 1882 by the Arroyo Bridge Company, which consisted of a group of local residents who operated it as a toll bridge until 1899.Squire Webster, the toll master, lived at one end of the bridge and collected the tolls from travelers.
+A family with a horse and wagon could cross for 10 cents.
 Elk County purchased the bridge and replaced it in 1901, when it became the site for many summer social events and dances.